-- Bachelor's degree which includes at least 30 credits in the liberal arts major (teaching content field) - Major in Inclusive Education (31 credits) and Students With Disabilities 7-12 Generalist certification concentration (25 credits) - At least 100 hours of field experiences prior to student teaching, at least 15 of which focus on the needs of students with disabilities - Student Teaching Experience (7 weeks in a general education placement and 7 weeks in a special education/inclusion placement) - New York State Teacher Certification Examinations: Liberal Arts and Science Test (LAST), Assessment of Teaching Skills-Written (ATS-W), and Content Specialty Tests (CST) for the subject area and for Students with Disabilities - Fingerprint clearance. - Child Abuse and School Violence Prevention Workshops.
+- Bachelor's degree which includes at least 30 credits in the liberal arts major (teaching content field) - Major in Inclusive Adolescence Education 47 credits - At least 150 hours of field experiences prior to student teaching, at least 50 of which focus on the needs of students with disabilities - Student Teaching Experience (partially in a general education placement and partially in a special education/inclusion placement) - New York State Teacher Certification Examinations: edTPA, ALST, EAS, and Content Specialty Tests (CST) for the subject area and for Students with Disabilities - Fingerprint clearance. - Child Abuse and School Violence Prevention Workshops.

-Upon completing the program of study and passing the required New York State Certification Exams, candidates qualify for the Initial Teaching Certificates (dual certification in Adolescence Education (Content area with Middle School Extension 5-6) and Students With Disabilities Generalist 7-12).
+Upon completing the program of study and passing the required New York State Certification Exams, candidates qualify for the Initial Teaching Certificates with dual certification in Adolescence Education Content area 5-12 and Students With Disabilities Generalist 7-12.
 The initial certificates expire after five years, at which time candidates must have met the requirements for the Professional Certificate.